 Transitional homes are dispersed throughout Greater Vancouver and Victoria, serving as a launching pad for men to explore work, volunteering, and educational opportunities.
 It offers a safe living environment with a level of stability and structure—increasing the odds of maintaining long-term sobriety.

 All of our homes are occupied by a live-in house manager who ensures that residents are adhering to rules and following their individualized aftercare plans.
 Completing treatment and returning to work or school is often challenging.
 Our transitional housing program offers a safe, community-based setting for men to begin the next phase of their recovery.

 Resident Reporting Counsellor

 Matt has been with TWC since 2014.
-Matt specializes in one-on-one counselling for first-stage clients and is proficient regarding issues such as trauma, self-worth, and grief.
+Matt specializes in one-on-one counselling for primary residential treatment clients and is proficient regarding issues such as trauma, self-worth, and grief.
 He has also attained a designation as a Canadian Certified Addiction Counsellor (CCAC) from the CACCF.

 Using his twenty-four years’ experience with addiction and recovery, Matt took this knowledge and has applied it at VCC’s Substance Abuse Counselling Program.